Cutting Carbs for Weight Loss: How Strategic Carb Timing Helped Me Break Through Plateaus

 Cutting your carbs for weight loss doesn’t have to be as hard as it sounds.
 I’m not saying it’s easy, I’m just saying it doesn’t have to be that hard.

-When I have tried to restart my weight loss regiments over the years, I tried to start by doing the same things that I used to do when I was in my twenties, cutting your carbs for weight loss.
-Considering the terrible migraine headaches, the vomiting, and the near immediate colds I’d catch, clearly this wasn’t working for me anymore.
-That which I knew and did back in those days was out the window.
+When I’ve tried to restart my weight loss efforts over the years, I tried doing the same things I used to do in my twenties, cutting carbs for weight loss.
+Considering the terrible migraine headaches, vomiting, and frequent colds I’d catch, clearly this approach wasn’t working for me anymore.
+What I knew and did back then was no longer effective.

-Due to this, I’d become discouraged, and soon enough fall right back into the bad habits I was trying to break.
-Most of the time I’d end up worse off than when I started.
-Reaching 270 pounds or so at my worse point ever.
-Clearly cutting carbs was not a good starting point for me.
+Because of this, I became discouraged and soon fell back into bad habits.
+Most of the time I ended up worse off than when I started, reaching about 270 pounds at my worst.
+Clearly, cutting carbs wasn’t a good starting point for me.

-I chose to get to work, and like I said, the time passed, and as I stuck to my plan, I hit target.
-I went from 275 to a walking weight of just over 200 pounds.
-How I’ve done this is an entire series unto itself.
-I have covered this process over the year and a half that I’ve been back in business.
+I chose to get to work.
+As time passed and I stuck to my plan, I hit my target.
+I went from 275 to just over 200 pounds.
+How I did this is a whole process on its own, which I’ve covered over the year and a half I’ve been back in action.

-Now after several others, I have hit my most difficult plateau yet!
-Hours and hours of training a day, restricted calories, clean eating, seldom cheat meals, none of it is working anymore.
-I’m at the home stretch towards a visible six pack, and I’ve hit a wall that I cannot yet overcome.
+Now, after several other challenges, I’ve hit my toughest plateau yet.
+Hours of daily training, restricted calories, clean eating, and very few cheat meals — none of it is working anymore.
+I’m close to having a visible six-pack and I’ve hit a wall that I can’t seem to overcome.
 Or can I?

-Like I said, I don’t eliminate them, I eat carbs throughout the day, just less than before, and during specific times.
-This morning, I had a 6 inch subway veggie patty.
-I feel exceptionally beat after a 3 class marathon yesterday, one of which I taught myself.
-So yeah, I know I’ve said that bread is out of my diet, but I’m keeping my body off guard about that fact and will have it on occasion.
-Today seemed like a good day to do so.
+I don’t eliminate carbs; I eat them throughout the day, just less than before and at specific times.
+This morning, for example, I had a 6-inch Subway veggie patty.
+I’m feeling pretty wiped after a three-class marathon yesterday, one of which I taught myself.
+So yes, I’ve said bread is off my diet, but I like to keep my body guessing and have it occasionally.
+Today seemed like a good day.

-Generally, throughout the day, I’ll eat mostly protein.
-Depending on how I wake up feeling, I’ll have some carbs with breakfast, but if I feel okay, then I’ll hold off until after training.
-If you do that, there is science that suggests that you will replenish that which you took out, but are also less likely to store any of it as body fat.
-It’s really all trial and error, and everyone is different.
+Generally, throughout the day, I eat mostly protein.
+Depending on how I feel in the morning, I might have some carbs with breakfast, but if I feel okay, I’ll wait until after training.
+There’s science that suggests if you do that, you’ll replenish what you used but are less likely to store it as fat.
+It really comes down to trial and error, and everyone is different.

-Since I workout in the evenings, I tend to take in my carbs in a shake form right after my session.
-Then later in the evening, depending on how I feel, I’ll ingest some more with my protein meal for the evening.
-Lately, the shake has been enough to carry me over to the next day.
-However, I have gotten up a few nights at 3am and eaten a protein bar.
+Since I work out in the evenings, I usually have carbs in a shake right after my session.
+Later in the evening, depending on how I feel, I might have some more with my protein meal.
+Lately, the shake has been enough to carry me over until the next day.
+Though, I have gotten up a few nights at 3 a.m. to eat a protein bar.

-My weight was starting to go up even though I was doing hours of cardio.
-I knew that I had to make an adjustment to something, but what?
-So far this carb cutting appears to be working out for me.
-My weight loss has been resumed, and I am leaning out more.
+My weight started going up even though I was doing hours of cardio.
+I realized I had to adjust something.
+So far, this carb cutting seems to be working.
+My weight loss has resumed, and I am leaning out more.

-By the way, I know I am focusing on weight, but let’s be clear on this, I don’t get on the scale often.
-When I talk about weight loss, what I really mean is body fat.
-Losing more weight but in the form of body fat.
-The reason my weight went up, and I didn’t notice is because I do my best to stay off the scale.
+By the way, I know I’m focusing on weight, but I don’t get on the scale often.
+When I say weight loss, I’m really talking about losing body fat.
+The reason my weight went up without me noticing is I try to stay off the scale.
 That thing can mess with your head.
-I tend to prefer the mirror, and how clothes fit me.
-But on occasion I’ll check the scale.
+I prefer the mirror and how my clothes fit.
+But on occasion, I do check the scale.

-I know that soon I’ll have to make yet another adjustment to keep progressing.
-Getting to that next level requires constant training.
-It’s very tricky and not easy to drop those last 15-20 pounds.
-But, like I said in the very beginning, time will pass whether or not you are working, so best get to work!
+I know I’ll have to make another adjustment to keep progressing.
+Getting to the next level requires constant training.
+It’s tricky and not easy to drop those last 15 to 20 pounds.
+But like I said at the beginning, time will pass whether or not you’re working, so best get to work!

 My regular meal samples: